Peering Through Preferences: Unraveling Feedback Acquisition for Aligning Large Language Models: Feedback Inconsistency Problem

-In Table \ref{inconsistent-example1}, we showcase a pair of candidate responses, both expected to align with the provided instructions.
-The annotators responsible for rankings favored 'response 2' due to its density, while perceiving 'response 1' as dull.
-At the same, despite these divergent preferences, the individual responses received conflicting rating scores: 'response 2' incurred a substantial penalty for its density and perceived non-compliance with task instructions, whereas 'response 1' garnered an average score for only a partial adherence to the guidelines.
-This indicates that differences in the preferences of the humans while annotating for different feedback protocols played a significant role in their decision-making.
-We provide a few more examples for the consistent and inconsistent instances with their explanations in the Appendix \S \ref{app:qualitative_examples}.
+\paragraph{Qualitative Analysis.} We investigate the source of the inconsistency problem qualitatively by asking the human annotators for a few feedback instances.
+We include the ratings and rankings with human explanations in Appendix \ref{app:qualitative_examples}, and find that the differences in the preferences of the humans while annotating for different feedback protocols played a significant role in their decision making.
+For instance, in Table \ref{inconsistent-example1}, we observe that the annotators responsible for rankings favored `response 2' due to its density, while perceiving `response 1' as dull.
+At the same, despite these divergent preferences, the individual responses received conflicting rating scores: `response 2' incurred a substantial penalty for its density and perceived non-compliance with task instructions, whereas `response 1' garnered an average score for only a partial adherence to the guidelines.